mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Casra started talking to her self, "All our work...
 Everyone I've ever known..."

-Kip noticed Linyu's face, turning more worried with the second.
+Kipnu noticed Linyu's face, turning more worried with the second.
 Thi was old enough to know what an ice age was, but not quite old enough to understand hae own mortality.

 "I'm sorry...
 I've said too much."